JakeYu1212/Notes/[Reading Notes]/Principles.md

 For me, getting an accurate picture of reality ultimately comes down to two things: being able to synthesize accurately and knowing how to navigate levels.

+Synthesis is the process of converting a lot of data into an accurate picture.

+To synthesize well, you must 1) synthesize the situation at hand, 2) synthesize the situation through time, and 3) navigate levels effectively.

+### 5.2 Synthesize the situation at hand.

+To be effective, you need to be able to tell which dots are important and which dots are not.

+The key is having the higher-level perspective to make fast and accurate judgments on what the real risks are without getting bogged down in details.

+**a.
+One of the most important decisions you can make is who you ask questions of.**

+**b.
+Don't believe everything you hear.**

+Don't mistake opinions for facts.

+**c.
+Everything looks bigger up close.**

+**d.
+New is overvalued relative to great.**

+**e.
+Don't oversqueeze dots.**

+you need to know how much learning you can get out of any one dot without overweighing it.

+### 5.3 Synthesize the situation through time.